mintster/jangles/README.md

 Jangles uses a Primary MySQL database and a Second Test MySQL database to support Stored Procedures and Functions (since H2 does not). **schema.sql** and **data.sql** scripts are in `/install/sql.`

+Create 2 MySQL databases as Primary and Test (ex: `janglesdb` and `janglestestdb`).
 Run **schema.sql** in *both* Primary and Test MySQL databases, run **data.sql** *in Primary database only*.
-MySQL Scripts for tests are located in `/test/resources` and run automatically.
+(Test database uses MySQL Scripts in `/test/resources` which run on tests launch.

-Jangles uses an external Global Properties file and Connections.xml file,`global.properties` and `connections.xml`.
-The files are initially located in `/install/external.` Enter the appropriate MySQL Connection information and copy them *to a subdirectory of your HOME FOLDER.* A `jangles.properties` file is located in `/resources` where your final step is entering the location of the external Global Properties and Connection files.
-The location will be relative to your *HOME FOLDER.*
+Jangles uses external Properties and Connection Configuration files,`global.properties` and `connections.xml`.
+A `jangles.properties` file is located in `/resources` where you will enter the path of the external files. *This location is relative to your home directory.*

 Here is a summary of the setup process:

-1. Setup your Primary and Test MySQL databases.
-2. Run the MySQL Setup scripts in `/install/sql`  (*schema.sql* and *data.sql* in Primary, then *schema.sql* in the Test DB.)
+1. Create your Primary and Test MySQL databases and run the MySQL Setup scripts in `/install/sql.`  *schema.sql* and *data.sql* in Primary, then *schema.sql* in the Test DB.
-3. Copy the files in`install/external` to a location outside your application
+3. Configure and copy the external property files in`install/external` to a subfolder of your home directory
 4. Enter the path to those external files (`global.properties` and `connections.xml`) in `/resources/jangles.properties`

 ### To Run Application and Tests